-• output-width: positive-integer
+• output-width: positive-integer This setting indicates the width of the character output-por

 This setting indicates the width of the character output-port in number of characters.
 This information is used by the pretty-printer.
 The default value of this setting is 80.